 The project participants are Incomex - Indústria, Comércio e Exportação Ltda., Maurício Martinuv and EcoSecurities Group PLC.
-The host Party Brazil and the United Kingdom, as Annex I Party, meet all relevant participation requirements.
+The host Party Brazil and the United Kingdom, as Annex I Party, meet all relevant participation requirements and have provided written approval of voluntary participation in the project /15//16/.